ikh-innovation/blind_spot_obstacle_layer/README.md

 ```

-In the move_base configuration file for local costmap:
+In the move_base configuration file for local/global costmap:

 ```yaml
 blind_spot_obstacle_layer: